B2B marketing for consulting firms

 - What is different about marketing a consulting firm versus an agency?

 - Buyer stakes, buyer behaviour, and budget economics.
-Consulting engagements often carry career-level risk for the buyer; decisions are relationship- and reference-weighted over channel-driven.
+Consulting engagements often carry career-level risk for the buyer; decisions are relationship- and reference-weighted rather than channel-driven.
 Marketing investments that compound are the ones that build named-partner authority, narrow practice-area depth, and visible case evidence — not tactics optimised for volume.
+The proof mechanism is also different: a software agency proves itself through shipped product and technical writing; a consulting firm proves itself through the quality of its arguments and the credentials of its named practitioners.
+This means the highest-ROI marketing investment for most consulting firms is also the one that partners resist most — putting their genuine opinions in writing under their own name, consistently, over multiple years.

 - How should consulting firms approach thought leadership?

 - Named partner-led, narrow practice-area focused, and sustained over years — not firm-branded generic white papers.
-The firms with the strongest inbound pipeline in consulting almost always have 2-5 partners publishing consistently on a specific problem set over 24+ months.
+The firms with the strongest inbound pipeline in consulting almost always have 2-5 partners publishing consistently on a specific problem set over 24 or more months.
+The quality threshold is high: the content needs to be specific enough to be useful to the exact buyer the firm wants, opinionated enough to be memorable, and grounded enough in operational experience that a sophisticated client can distinguish it from vendor content written by someone who has never delivered the work.
+Publishing one essay per month that meets that standard is more valuable than publishing four pieces per month that do not.

 - Do consulting firms need SEO and AI visibility?

-- More than most partners realise.
-Enterprise buyers now research firms before accepting introductions.
+- More than most partners realise, and the gap is widening.
+Enterprise buyers now research firms before accepting introductions — the Hinge Research Institute "Inside the Buyer's Brain" study found 74% do significant independent research before taking an intro call.
 Firms that show up in Google and AI answer engines for their practice-area queries win share silently; firms that do not lose to visible competitors without ever knowing the lost pitch happened.
+AI assistants are particularly relevant for consulting because buyers increasingly ask for firm shortlists before activating their networks.
+A named partner with a body of published work gets cited in those answers; an anonymous firm with a polished homepage does not.

 - How do we measure marketing ROI in consulting?

-- Partner-reported inbound attribution, named practice-area pipeline share, AI citation share for the firm and named partners, speaking and podcast invitation volume.
-Lead-volume metrics and MQL targets destroy consulting marketing — they push the firm toward generic content that dilutes positioning.
+- Partner-reported inbound attribution, named practice-area pipeline share, AI citation share for the firm and for named partners, and speaking and podcast invitation volume as a proxy for category authority.
+Lead-volume metrics and MQL targets are counterproductive for consulting marketing — they push the firm toward generic content that dilutes positioning and attracts buyers who are not qualified for the firm's actual work.
+The right benchmark is not "how many leads did the blog generate" but "are the right buyers coming to us with the right problems before we call them?"

 - What is the right marketing budget for a consulting firm?

-- Typically 3-7% of revenue, concentrated in thought leadership + partner brand + targeted ABM for named account work.
-Under-spending relative to the category's price points is more common than overspending; the firms that sustain 5%+ for 3+ years routinely out-perform firms that oscillate between 2% and 8% chasing tactics.
+- Typically 3-7% of revenue, concentrated in thought leadership, partner brand, and targeted ABM for named account work.
+Under-spending relative to the category's price points is more common than overspending; the firms that sustain 5% or more for three or more years routinely outperform firms that oscillate between 2% and 8% chasing tactics.
+The most common mis-allocation is spending on production (brand guidelines, website redesign, conference sponsorship) rather than on content and distribution — things that put named-partner thinking in front of the specific buyers the firm wants to serve.

 Enter your website URL, e.g. your-agency.com